Employer obligations and fair treatment

 During recruitment, an employer might need to check the criminal records of job applicants or volunteers.
 There are different levels of criminal record check needed depending on the job or role.
 The employer is responsible for looking after confidential personal information and treating people fairly.

-If a job or volunteering role requires a criminal record check, an employer should:
+If a job or volunteering role needs a criminal record check, an employer should:

-- confirm if the applicant has the right to work in Northern Ireland
+- confirm the applicant has the right to work in Northern Ireland

 - tell applicants why an AccessNI check is required, which check is required and how to apply for that check

-- for positions in regulated activity, tell applicants that a check for the Data Barring Service (DBS) barring lists will be required and get the applicants consent to proceed with the check
+- tell applicants that a check for the Data Barring Service (DBS) barring lists is needed for posts in regulated activity and get their consent to do the check

 - tell applicants how to get independent advice about the AccessNI application process (NIACRO can explain convictions on a disclosure certificate)

-- give each applicant a chance to explain if a check will reveal a criminal record
+- allow an applicant to explain if their check will reveal a criminal record

-- tell applicants when an AccessNI check is no longer required and their application will not be progressed
+- tell applicants when an AccessNI check isn't needed

-- think carefully about the best point in the recruitment process to carry out an AccessNI check
+- think carefully about the best time in the recruitment process to do an AccessNI check

 - only check the successful job applicant